One of the main causes of severe illness and death among new babies is meconium aspiration syndrome (sometimes referred to as “MAS”).

 In a normal, healthy birth process, meconium is safely in the baby’s intestines until after birth.
 However, it is sometimes expelled while the child is still in the uterus.
 Usually, this is caused when the child is either late-term or fetal distress.
 When the meconium is passed prior to birth, the fetus is at risk of inhaling it into the lungs, which can make it difficult for the lungs to supply oxygen to the brain.
 It may also cause a form of chemical pneumonia when the substance is inhaled deep into the lungs.
 About one-third of infants who suffer MAS need assistance with breathing.

-At The Law Offices of Jeffrey S. Glassman, our Boston birth injury attorneys know that while the condition almost always catches new parents totally off-guard, doctors often have an idea of when a fetus may be exposed to danger.
+At Jeffrey Glassman Injury Lawyers, our Boston birth injury attorneys know that while the condition almost always catches new parents totally off-guard, doctors often have an idea of when a fetus may be exposed to danger.
 Some of the risk factors include:

 - Prolonged labor